filiptibell/roblox-ui/README.md

 An extension that brings the Explorer view and more from Roblox Studio into Visual Studio Code.

-This extension is currently under development heavy development.
+This extension is currently under heavy development.

 ---